THE NECESSARY EQUIPMENT

 - Saddle stitch sewing

-- Simplified hole sewing
+- Simplified sewing with holes

 A. Draw the seam line

-Using a dry point compass, draw the seam line as close as possible to the salpa (approximately 3 mm from the edge) .
+Using a dry-point compass, draw the seam line as close as possible to the salpa (approximately 3 mm from the edge) .

-B. Scratch the leather
+B. Scratching the leather

-C. Sew with saddle stitch
+C. Saddle stitch

 Sew all around the leather circle with a saddle stitch.